oprypin/crsfml/docs/tutorials/system/thread.md

 ## Common mistakes

-One thing that is often overlooked by programmers is that a thread cannot live without its corresponding [Thread]({{book.api}}/Thread.html) instance.
+One thing that is often overlooked by programmers is that a thread cannot live without its corresponding [SF::Thread][] instance.
 The following code is often seen:

 ```crystal